artsy/README/playbooks/agile/team-working-agreement.md

 * Have each team member write down things that are most important to "maximize their capabilities to deliver faster and with higher quality."
   * It’s important to encourage at least 2 items from each team member.
 * Suggest some high level topics such as:
-  * Time and location of Daily Scrum
+  * Time and location of daily standup
-  * Testing strategy (unit, functional, integration, performance, stress, etc…)
+  * Testing strategy (unit, functional, integration, performance, stress, etc.)
   * Build and infrastructure plans (shared responsibilities)
-  * Team norms (be on time, respect estimates, help when needed, etc…)
+  * Team norms (be on time, respect estimates, help when needed, etc.)
-  * How to address bugs/fires during Sprint
+  * How to address bugs/fires during sprint
-  * Product Manager availability (phone, office hours, attendance in Daily Scrum)
+  * Product manager availability (phone, office hours, attendance in daily standup)
-  * Expectations of each role and how they will work together at each phase of the SDLC
+  * Expectations of each role and how they will work together at each phase of the software development life-cycle

 #### 3. Generate insights (15 mins)